gcuabo/krill-levy-flight-uflp/README.md

 # Krill Heard with Levy Flight Applied to Uncapacitated Facility Location Problem

+This uses the Krill Herd Algorithm as a global search and further refining the solution with Levy Flight Algorith as the local search.

+The algorithm is then attempted to be used to solve the Uncapacitated Facility Location Problem.

 ## Requirements

 This requires python `3.11.4`.
 Requirements are listed in the requirements file,